-CMIC also offers international health insurance coverage for medical, dental, life, long term disability and accidental death and dismemberment risks for individuals and groups working outside their home country.
+CMIC also offers international health insurance coverage for medical, dental, life, long term disability and accidental death as well as dismemberment risks for individuals and groups working outside their home country.

-CMIC acts as a reinsurer in the British Virgin Islands, as it reinsures all health policies written by its sister company CIBVI.
-Additionally, it provides administrative services to a number of self-insured programs, under which it assumes no net underwriting risk but receives an administration fee.
+CMIC acts as a reinsurer in the British Virgin Islands, as it reinsures all health policies written by its sister company CI (BVI).
+Additionally, it provides administrative services to a number of self- insured programs, under which it assumes no net underwriting risk but receives an administration fee.